AriAlavi/rShell/README.md

 * The exit command subclass will terminate the program.

 * The test command subclass will check if the given file name exists (-e), is a directory (-d), or if it is a regular file (-f).
 If no flag is passed in, the -e flag is assumed by default.
 Additionally, tests commands will have a symbolic equivalent, "[]" that will work in place of the actual command "test". **For example, "[-d directory_1]".**

+* The input redirection command subclass will be structured like the other subclasses, however it will redirect input to a command from an existing input file using the dup2() sys call.

+* The output redirection, both the double and single output, will additionally take in an output file and another Command object.
+The output will first be redirected to the output file.
+Then, the Command object will execute, thus passing its output from the Command to the output file.

+* Pipe will work in a similar way to output redirection.
+However, we will duplicate the output from the first process to the second process, and read input from the second process to the first process, using the dup2() and pipe() syscalls.

 **Connector Classes**:
 The connector classes will be the classes which determine if the command will actually be ran.
 The connector also has a pointer to its next connector and will call its execute with the result of its current execution passed in as an argument.